top of page

 April Meeting: Medications For Bipolar

 This month, we were joined by lead clinical pharmacist Paul Maguiness and specialist pharmacists Jennifer Falconer and Morven Forsyth from the Royal Edinburgh Hospital to discuss bipolar medication.
 Their presentation explored the different medication types for bipolar treatment and how they are used for episodes of acute mania, episodes of acute depression, and relapse prevention.
-Read the highlights from the presentation below or download their full presentation using the link at the bottom.
+Read the highlights from the presentation below or view their full presentation slides.

 Types of Medications